hyx0329/freecad-nix-shell/README.md

 ### Why does FreeCAD need a rebuild?

 As of FreeCAD 0.21.2, the FEM workbench has a bug that prevents correct detection of solvers in system path.
+If you don't need this patch or don't want to rebuild, just comment out `freecad-patched` and uncomment `pkgs.freecad` in `freecad-cfd.nix`.

 ## Credits